swiftlang/swift-evolution/proposals/0068-universal-self.md

 ## Detail Design

-This proposal introduces `Self` and `#Self`.

-* `Self` equates to and replaces `self.dynamicType`.
+This proposal introduces `Self`, which equates to and replaces `self.dynamicType`.
 You will continue to specify full type names for any other use.
 Joe Groff writes, "I don't think it's all that onerous to have  to write `ClassName.foo` if that's really what you specifically mean."

-* `#Self` expands to the static type of the code it is declared within.
-In value types, this is always the same as `Self`.
-In reference types, it refers to the declaring type.
-`#Self` will offer a literal textual replacement just like `#file`, etc.

 ## Alternatives Considered